N-A-D/ECFW/README.md

 // perform on an entity's representation throughout the lifetime of an entity. using EntityTraits = ecfw::entity_traits<Entity>;

-// ecfw::basic_world is the entity management class.
-It is used to create and
-// manipulate entities.

 // The class template ecfw::basic_world stores and manipulates entities and
 // their components.
 using World = ecfw::basic_world<Entity, EntityTraits>;